bradleysundberg/Python-Projects/README.md

 # File Transfer
 This is a utility app for regularly copying recently modified files from one folder to another, using a simple GUI.

+# Inheritance
+This file demonstrates class inheritance in Python using animals as an example.